Enabling Generative Design Tools with LLM Agents for Mechanical Computation Devices: A Case Study: Reflection, Discussion Future Work

 \subsection{Breadth of Knowledge and Divergent Thinking}

-LLM agents bring a vast expanse of knowledge and a unique capacity for generating a diverse array of ideas, complementing human creativity in the design ideation phase.
-This approach is particularly advantageous when generating innovative solutions across various scenarios, as LLM agents can rapidly access and synthesize information across a wide range of topics, thus expanding perspectives and catalyzing creative thought.
+LLM agents offer a vast knowledge base and a unique ability to generate diverse ideas, complementing human creativity during the design ideation phase.
+This is especially beneficial for generating innovative solutions across various scenarios, as LLM agents can quickly access and synthesize information from a wide range of topics, broadening perspectives and sparking creative thinking.

-Furthermore, in the DG detailing phase, the synergy between human intuition and LLM's data-driven suggestions can lead to fascinating outcomes.
-For example, beyond proposing specific scents for olfactory feedback in FCIs, the LLM agent can delve into its extensive database to suggest essential oil recipes, enriching the design process with detailed and informed choices.
+Furthermore, in the DG detailing phase, the synergy between human intuition and LLM's data-driven suggestions can yield remarkable results.
+For instance, beyond proposing specific scents for olfactory feedback in FCIs, the LLM agent can tap into its database to suggest essential oil recipes, enhancing the process with more informed options.

-However, this extensive knowledge base and capacity for idea generation can become a drawback if not appropriately managed.
-It is crucial to clearly communicate the new technology's design space and capabilities to the LLM agent.
-Setting constraints is also beneficial; for instance, although FCIs may be compatible with electronic sensors or actuators, the focus is encouraged to be on exploring non-electronic designs.
-Explicitly informing the agent that FCI is a non-electronic system can greatly reduce the likelihood of it suggesting unsuitable electronic components.
-This approach ensures that the LLM agent's contributions are aligned with the project's goals and adhere to the specified technological framework.
+However, the extensive knowledge base and idea generation capacity of LLM agents can become a drawback if not properly managed.
+It is essential to define the design space and capabilities of the new technology for the agent clearly.
+Setting constraints is also crucial; for example, while FCIs can be compatible with electronic sensors or actuators, the focus should remain on non-electronic designs.
+Explicitly informing the agent that FCI is a non-electronic system can significantly reduce the likelihood of it suggesting inappropriate electronic components.
+This ensures the LLM agent’s contributions adhere to the technology.